-Two step door unlocking 🗇
+Two step door unlocking

-- 1. Press and release to unlock the driver's door.
+1. Press and release to unlock the driver's door.
+Note: The interior lamps will illuminate if the lamp is in the DOOR position.

-Note: The interior lamps will illuminate if the control on the overhead lamp is in the DOOR position. - 2.
-Press and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.
+2. Press and release again within three seconds to unlock the passenger doors, the liftgate and liftgate glass.